SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

 ```
 ufw allow 22/tcp
 ufw limit 22/tcp
-ufw allow 9020/tcp
+ufw allow 5721/tcp
 ufw logging on
 ufw --force enable
 ```

-If you are running the MasterNode server in Amazon AWS or if additional firewalls are in place, you need to allow incoming connections on port TCP **9020** from any IP address.
+If you are running the MasterNode server in Amazon AWS or if additional firewalls are in place, you need to allow incoming connections on port TCP **5721** from any IP address.

-### 5. Install the Rupaya CLI wallet.
+### 5. Install the zSub1x CLI wallet.
 Always download the latest [release available](https://github.com/rupaya-project/rupaya/releases), unpack it

-Download and unpack the Rupaya wallet binaries by running the following commands:
+Download and unpack the zSub1x wallet binaries by running the following commands:

-This command uses a short github url to download [rupaya-4.1.0-x86_64-linux.tar.gz](https://github.com/rupaya-project/rupaya/releases/download/v.4.1.0/rupaya-4.1.0-x86_64-linux.tar.gz) and unpack the binaries in the PATH:
+This command uses a short github url to download [zSub1x-1.1.0-x86_64-linux.tar.gz](https://github.com/SuB1X-Coin/zSub1x/releases/download/1.2.1.0/zsub1x-linux-64bit.zip) and unpack the binaries in the PATH:

 ```
-wget -qO- https://git.io/vpeSF | sudo tar xvz -C /usr/local/bin/
+wget -qO- https://git.io/vp47z | sudo tar xvz -C /usr/local/bin/
-rupayad
+zsub1xd
 ```

-You'll get a start error like `Error: To use rupayad, or the -server option to rupaya-qt, you must set an rpcpassword in the configuration file`.
+You'll get a start error like `Error: To use zSub1xd, or the -server option to zsub1x-qt, you must set an rpcpassword in the configuration file`.
 It's expected because we haven't created the config file yet.

-The service will only start for a second and create the initial data directory(`/root/.rupaya/`).
+The service will only start for a second and create the initial data directory(`/root/.zsub1x/`).

 ### 6. Edit the MasterNode main wallet configuration file:
 ```
-nano /root/.rupaya/rupaya.conf
+nano /root/.zsub1x/zsub1x.conf
 ```

 Enter this wallet configuration data and change accordingly: